talwrii/gh-views/README.md

 I have not tested this on mac or windows.
 The code for storing fetched may need different paths: patches for this will be quickly merged.

 # Support
-If you found this tool particularly useful you can give me some money (maybe $3?) on [my ko-fi](https://ko-fi.com/c/0a3037db4b)
+If you found this tool particularly useful you can give me some money (maybe $3?) on [my ko-fi](https://ko-fi.com/c/0a3037db4b).
 This will incentivise me to respond to tickets on this repository and release [similar command-line tools](https://readwithai.substack.com/p/my-productivity-tools).

+You could also look at some of the other tools I've made such as [Plugin REPL](https://readwithai.substack.com/p/obsidian-plugin-repl) for [Obsidian](https://readwithai.substack.com/p/making-better-notes-with-obsidian).

 # About me
 I am @readwithai I create tools for reading, research and agency sometimes using [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).